Emanuele-20/boris-bike/README.md

 > let dockingStationStratford = new DockingStation()
 Uncaught ReferenceError: DockingStation is not defined

-## Step 3  - From Feature Test to Unit Test
+## Step 3  - From Feature Test to Unit Test (In the Testing Framework)

 Set the testing framework and run a test, will be failed and we have to understand if we are receiving back a JavaScript Failure or a Jest failure.
 The primary skill in debugging is to read and understand error messages and test failures.